Royal Rumble (1999): WWF Championship match

 Mankind ran for recovery up the walkway but was chased by The Rock who lost control when his opponent began head-butting him.
-Rock thumbed Mankind's eye and took him through the technical area, smashing his head into the food there and then performing a DDT on him on the concrete, at which point Mankind refused to quit.
-Rock then brought a ladder into the match but was knocked down with the ladder on top of him, he escaped just as Mankind delivered a running elbow drop onto the ladder, though he would still not quit.
-Rock then set the ladder up and climbed to the first tier of crowd, fighting in front of them with Mankind just about to throw him off.
-Rock low blowed him though, and then climbed over the barrier up the stairs to make a running punch which launched Mankind onto the electrical hub of the arena, causing them to spark and the lights to go out briefly.
-Shane McMahon came to stop the match but Rock demanded his opponent quit, though he would not ask him the question as he kicked a crawling Mankind back towards the ring.
-With Mankind lying unconscious in the ring, Rock handcuffed his hands behind his back and hit his head into the turnbuckle.
-Mankind kicked the Rock low, then dropped a knee into his crotch and asked him if he quit.
+The Rock thumbed Mankind's eye and took him through the technical area, smashing his head into the food there and then performing a DDT on him on the concrete, at which point Mankind refused to quit.
+The Rock then brought a ladder into the match but was knocked down with the ladder on top of him, he escaped just as Mankind delivered a running elbow drop onto the ladder, though he would still not quit.
+The Rock then set the ladder up and climbed to the first tier of crowd, fighting in front of them with Mankind just about to throw him off.
+The Rock low blowed him though, and then climbed over the barrier up the stairs to make a running punch which launched Mankind onto the electrical hub of the arena, causing them to spark and the lights to go out briefly.
+Shane McMahon came to stop the match but The Rock demanded his opponent quit, though he would not ask him the question as he kicked a crawling Mankind back towards the ring.
+With Mankind lying unconscious in the ring, The Rock handcuffed his hands behind his back and hit his head into the turnbuckle.
+Mankind kicked The Rock low, then dropped a knee into his crotch and asked him if he quit.
 The Rock managed to stand up and clotheslined Mankind to the mat, putting a chair on his face and performing the Corporate Elbow.
-When he was asked if he would quit, Mankind told Rock to go to hell, Rock told him he'd go to hell first.
+When he was asked if he would quit, Mankind told The Rock to go to hell, The Rock told him he'd go to hell first.
 Mankind stood up only to be met with three hard steel chair shots but still refused to quit, saying he'd have to be killed first.
-Rock then chased Mankind out of the ring and up the walkway, hitting him repeatedly with a chair until he fell unconscious on the concrete.
-Finally, Mankind was heard shouting "I quit!" three times in a row; the audio was actually a recording from a promo Mankind made on Heat in the match build up, so Mankind never actually quit, but the Rock was declared the winner nonetheless.
+The Rock then chased Mankind out of the ring and up the walkway, hitting him repeatedly with a chair until he fell unconscious on the concrete.
+Finally, Mankind was heard shouting "I quit!" three times in a row; the audio was actually a recording from a promo Mankind made on Heat in the match build up, so Mankind never actually quit, but The Rock was declared the winner nonetheless.
 Backstage footage of before and after this match can be seen on the pro wrestling documentary Beyond the Mat.